Take your passion for architecture to the next level

 Within the graduate program, the school also offers four areas of concentration for more focused specialization.
 Students enrolled in the Master of Architecture program pursue a concentration in one of the following four areas: Sacred Space/Cultural Studies, Technology and Media in Architecture and Interiors, Urban Practice, and Classical Architecture and Urbanism.

 The graduate architecture and planning curriculum at The Catholic University of America offers a range of advanced programs and concentrations for students committed to becoming stewards of the social, natural, and built environment.
 Developed around the philosophy that successful stewardship comes from the collaboration between design professionals, policy and science experts, and members of the community, our graduate programs take an interdisciplinary approach that builds on the University’s rich heritage as a graduate and research center.

 Graduate programs at the School of Architecture and Planning approach architectural design as a practicing professional discipline, where critical inquiry – from the scale of the detail to the scale of the city and the region around it merges with the realities and forces within the built environment.
 The built environment is a mirror of the public and private goals and objectives of past and present society.
 The professional and post-professional programs at the School of Architecture and Planning give students the opportunity to examine architecture and its role in contemporary culture through art, science, and history while furthering their study through observation, analysis, and synthesis.

 All concentrations build upon the core architecture curriculum.
 This prepares students to take the professional architecture license exam while providing an opportunity for specialization and customization of graduate degrees.
+The program's curriculum meets the licensing education requirement in all 50 states of the United States.
 Students conclude their studies with a capstone studio or independent thesis project, pulling together a solid foundation in architecture and personalized self-defined study.